 'Scottish noir at its best.'
 The Crack

-The Family, the second book in the Sean Rooney Psychosleuth Series, will be published in the autumn (2019) by McNidder and Grace.
+The Family, the second book in the Sean Rooney Psychosleuth Series, published in October 2019 by McNidder and Grace.

 In Glasgow, the mob is one.
 The Family, a collective of twelve heavy crime families, has formed to fight the influx of migrant gangs.
 Glasgow has a new menace, an ISIS cell has arrived and kidnapped a police officer.
 The Family has eyes and ears on the streets, and Police Scotland need it to find the cell and save the police officer.
 Sean Rooney, erstwhile forensic profiler, now Father of the Family is pivotal in all of this.
 Suffering mental illness with godly delusions, can he employ his ‘twelve disciples’ and save the police officer and the city against ISIS, now increasing in strength with an influx of soldiers arriving with migrant gangs and asylum seekers into the city?

 'Keenan takes the reader down some ill-trod pathways.
 This is as far from formlaic crime as it's possible to get.'

 Sean Rooney, psychosleuth, and his wife, former DCI Jackie Kamimski, move to the Highlands of Scotland to escape the past, but has the past caught up with them, when their young son Calum is tragically murdered?